onemoredata/bagger/docs/Config.md

     - Defaults to 1
     - If present must be a positive integer
     - How many hours ahead, on production, we future create index specifications

+ - data_storage_mode
+    - The storage mode of the data column for the main data tables.
+      When the table is created, this will be used to ALTER TABLE and set the storage mode for the column